Enabling Regulatory Multi-Agent Collaboration: Architecture, Challenges, and Solutions: Abstract

 \section{Abstract}

 Large language models (LLMs)-empowered autonomous agents are transforming both digital and physical environments by enabling adaptive, multi-agent collaboration.
 While these agents offer significant opportunities across domains such as finance, healthcare, and smart manufacturing, their unpredictable behaviors and heterogeneous capabilities pose substantial governance and accountability challenges.
-In this paper, we propose a blockchain-enabled layered architecture for regulatory agent collaboration, comprising an agent layer, a blockchain data layer, and a regulatory application layer.
-Within this framework, we design three key modules: (i) an agent behavior tracing and arbitration module for automated accountability, (ii) a dynamic reputation evaluation module for trust assessment in collaborative scenarios, and (iii) a malicious behavior forecasting module for early detection of adversarial activities.
+In this paper, we propose a hierarchical regulatory framework that combines off-chain real-time computation with on-chain Merkle-anchored auditing on a permissioned blockchain for regulatory agent collaboration, comprising an agent layer, a blockchain data layer, and a regulatory application layer.
+This design supports sub-second latency for real-time regulatory responses while maintaining bounded on-chain cost by anchoring only compact cryptographic commitments and regulatory outcomes.
+Within this framework, we design three key modules: (i) a malicious behavior forecasting module for early detection of adversarial activities, (ii) an agent behavior tracing and arbitration module for automated accountability, and (iii) a dynamic reputation evaluation module for trust assessment in collaborative scenarios.
 Our approach establishes a systematic foundation for trustworthy, resilient, and scalable regulatory mechanisms in large-scale agent ecosystems.
+Experimental results validate both the regulatory effectiveness and the latency efficiency of the proposed framework.
 Finally, we discuss the future research directions for blockchain-enabled regulatory frameworks in multi-agent systems.